JuliossJunk/firstTgParserBot/README.md

 ## To begin with, I will tell you why this project is needed
 The project was developed as a training one, in a python environment using an aiogram to work with the TG themselves.
 Parsing using
 - request
-- aio http
+- aiohttp
-- bs 4
+- bs4
-- async io
+- asyncio

 Yes, yes, you got it right, one base with Aiogram.

 It is because I studied that the code is constantly changing writing styles.
 New methods were used, etc. In general, I played as best I could and I advise you the same